Work is going Google.

 Google Apps for Business not only has an uptime guarantee, but we also provide transparency by offering a publicly available status dashboard.
 In addition to our reliability efforts, we also provide administrators with options to help keep their data more safe and secure.

 Our 99.9% uptime SLA guarantees reliable access to Google Apps, and our commitment doesn’t have any exceptions for planned maintenance.
 This is because our systems are designed to handle

-- Google Apps has completed a SAS 70 Type II audit, a SSAE-16 audit, and has achieved the U.S. Federal goverment’s
+audit, and has achieved the U.S. Federal goverment’s

 A look back as we move ahead: Google Apps management capabilities